vacanza/holidays/SPONSORSHIP.md

 - Have a **GitHub Sponsors account set up and eligible to receive payments** (check [GitHub’s supported countries](https://docs.github.com/en/sponsors/getting-started-with-github-sponsors/about-github-sponsors#supported-regions-for-github-sponsors))
 - Ensure their country is eligible to receive payouts under GitHub Sponsors requirements

-Note:
+### Eligibility Notes

 - If the GitHub Sponsors program is not available for the contributor's country, we may consider **alternative payment options** (e.g., crypto payments in USDT) on a **case-by-case basis**.
 - Maintainers may specify additional eligibility requirements for specific entities or tasks.
 These may include familiarity with the country or region in question, native language proficiency, or relevant domain knowledge to ensure the accuracy and quality of the contribution.

 ## Application and Selection Process

 To apply for a sponsored issue, simply comment on the issue expressing your interest in working on it.
-Please make sure the issue is labeled as eligible for the program (e.g. [#sponsorship](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3A%22sponsorship%22), [#sponsorship-medium](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3Asponsorship%3Amedium), [#sponsorship-hard](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3Asponsorship%3Ahard)).
+Please make sure the issue is labeled as eligible for the program (e.g. [sponsorship](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3A%22sponsorship%22), [sponsorship-medium](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3Asponsorship%3Amedium), [sponsorship-hard](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3Asponsorship%3Ahard)).
 Each sponsored issue will remain open for applications for at least **7 days** to give all eligible contributors a fair opportunity to participate.

 Before applying, please ensure that you meet the eligibility requirements: